 The Developers' Guide is targeted at developers and people with technical background who are already a partner of OTTO Market or are interested in becoming a partner.
 The aim is to help you as a partner of OTTO Market to connect to and to work with the OTTO Partner API.
 It describes some common implementation patterns and helps you to understand how processes work.
 Detailed information about the concrete interfaces can be accessed by clicking onto the single tabs.

-In order to fetch an authorization token you must have a registered user with a password.
+In order to fetch an authorization token you must have an API user with a password.

 You can use the following cURL command to receive your token.
 Make sure you include your

 username and password in the command (without leading and trailing < >).

 -H 'cache-control: no-cache' \

 The response of the request will look like the following example.